 In order to win a medical malpractice case a patient must prove, by the greater weight of the evidence, that the health care provider failed to use reasonable care.
 Reasonable care on the part of a doctor is defined by the Florida Standard Jury Instructions as that level of care, skill and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by similar and reasonably careful doctors.
 Thus, as one might expect, medical malpractice trials often boil down to the jury hearing conflicting testimony from medical experts.
 The experts often disagree on whether the defendant doctor exercised reasonable care.

 The cost of hiring quality medical experts, usually in multiple specialties for each case, makes it very expensive to litigate medical malpractice cases.
+That is why many lawyers refuse to take or are incapable of handling a medical malpractice claim.
 At Abramowitz, Pomerantz, and Morehead P.A., once we determine that a case we investigate is meritorious, we advance all of the necessary costs of litigation.
-If we are successful in obtaining a recovery in the case, our client pays us back for the costs we have advanced with no payment of interest.
+If we are successful in obtaining a recovery in the case, we recover the costs we have advanced with no payment of interest.
 If we are not successful in achieving a recovery, our clients are not responsible to reimburse us for the costs we have advanced.
 Of course, we handle medical malpractice cases on a contingent fee basis, insuring that our clients pay us a fee only if we recover money from the defendants.
 We will be happy to provide you with a free initial consultation to enable you to discuss the merits of your possible medical malpractice claim with one of our attorneys.
 Please feel free to contact us today at (954)- 572-7200, by email at email@example.com.